pascaliske/pi-slider/README.md

 	});
 });
 ```
+>Don't forget the `<style>` tag around the Javascript code! ;)

 I recommend it to include this Javascript code at the bottom of the file just before the closing body tag because of performance reasons.

->Don't forget the `<style>` tag around the Javascript code! ;)
+>When you're not sure if you made it all right look at my [Demo](http://dev.pascal-iske.de/demos/pi-slider/).

 ## Configuration